On the 14th of December,

 Good time to start a blog, I can hear you say.

 Yes okay, it’s a bit down the line though I am sure we will have plenty more to write about as the days, weeks, months and years go by!
-Just a note do bear with me as I learn more about this blogging lark!
+Just a note to you all, bear with me as I learn more about this blogging lark!

 People ask us on a regular basis why do we housesit?
 Initially, it was a challenge in trying out a new way of travelling, meeting people and their animals.
 Well, the only way to know, was to dive into it and this is what we did.
 Resulting in finishing our first year with more enthusiasm than we did entering into it.
 This was because we have some met wonderful people, and, have had the privilege of caring for their pets.